PayString/rfcs/src/spec/payid-easy-checkout.md

     * 'rel': `https://payid.org/ns/payid-easy-checkout-uri/1.0`
     * 'href': A PayID Easy Checkout URL

-The following is an example of a PayID Easy Checkout Link that indicates a PayID Easy Checkout URL:
+The following is an example of a PayID Easy Checkout Link:

     {
         "rel": "https://payid.org/ns/payid-easy-checkout-uri/1.0",